askrella/sauron/README.md

     - we don't utilize the scaling effects of scaling each component separately of one another,
     - we cannot scale infinitely since we are limited by the overhead of all the "monolithic" nodes communicating with all other nodes.
     - **However**: The load is distributed since each Prometheus instance only manages a portion of recent metrics.
 This allows us to scale horizontally up to a reasonable number of instances and gain performance increases inversely proportional to the number of instances while maintaining high availability.
 Additionally, Thanos provides long-term storage and querying capabilities for historical metrics spanning multiple years.
 We can also tolerate peaks better than a single instance of e.g. Prometheus, since the data ingestion is distributed across multiple nodes.

+- We are affected by https://github.com/kreuzwerker/terraform-provider-docker/issues/648 which is a known issue with the docker provider leading to re-deployment of all containers when networks_advanced is used.
+This behavior unfortunately also leads to downtime of the cluster.

 ## Contributing 🤝